matrix-org/matrix-spec-proposals/proposals/4140-delayed-events-futures.md

 ## Unstable prefix

-use `io.element.` instead of `m.` as long as the msc is not stable.
+Use `io.element.` instead of `m.` as long as the MSC is not stable.

 ## Dependencies